Norwich/COVID-Bouncer/README.md

 ***

 ### Overview
-Mask wearing is a simple and powerful way to combat COVID, but it is only effective when practiced at scale within populations.
-Unfortunately mask wearing has become politicized, and businesses are often in the position of policing and enforcing mask wearing.
+Mask wearing is a simple and powerful way to combat COVID, but it is most effective when practiced at scale within populations.
+Unfortunately mask wearing has become politicized in the United States, and businesses are often in the position of policing and enforcing mask wearing themselves

 Enter the COVID Bouncer - an application which can be used to detect mask wearing without needing to put a real person at risk of exposure.
 When paired with a door lock, the COVID Bouncer can detect the presence of face masks before allowing entry into a business.